A mother and her daughter looking at a smartphone.

 Register

-If your employer uses the American Fidelity PFMLI plan, you should be able to register for an account.
+If your employer uses the American Fidelity PFML Insurance plan, you should be able to register for an account.
 Please contact your account manager or call 800-662-1113 for support.

 To reset your password, go to the login screen and click Forgot Password.
 Input your username, choose your preferred communication method to receive a one-time code and follow the prompts.
 You'll need to reset your password before logging in to your account.